RobbieW69/7DTD-Mods-A21/README.md

   </summary>

 This section is for people who have read this multiple times and want the new stuff presented first.
-+ Zombie reach has been nerfed.
-+ Added my own ammo to bows called Pebbles, made with rocks, doesn't do alot of damage unless headshots.
-+ Wooden storage crates and other storage containers can now be picked up by destroying.
-+ 10% Chance to get a Yucca Juice from cactus.
-+ Roll up doors can be picked up by destroying.
-+ Lots more Bird nests.
-+ Item modifier slots now scale with level.
-+ Battery's can now be crafted to level 6 (need Heavy Armor Perk, temp will fix later)
++ Fixed crafted item levels.
 + Changed and added button to Server info panel.
-+ Fixed crafted item levels.

 </details>

 ##